 Scheme #1 – They successfully accomplished their recent hoovering mission and now the two of you are rekindling your love and vowing your unending devotion to one another.

-If the narcissist recently wedged their way back into your life, you may be feeling particularly blissful, especially that the Christmas season is officially upon us.
-Perhaps you feel so utterly wonderful that you are excitedly making plans for New Year’s Eve.
+If the narcissist recently wedged their way back into your life, you may be feeling particularly blissful, especially if there is a special occasion coming up or a holiday is drawing near.
+Perhaps you feel so utterly wonderful that you are excitedly making plans for your next vacation.

 The reason you feel euphoric right now is because the narcissist likely promised to give you all the things you need to help you feel emotionally safe.
 This has released high levels of dopamine in your brain.
 In fact, it’s not only that the narcissist is back in your life that has you feeling so ecstatic, it’s the anticipation of an improved future with them that’s sustaining your biochemical high.

 This scheme is part of the narcissist’s hurt and rescue mission.
 They may have “rescued you” after a recent silent treatment or your discovery of their affair partner, but they are secretly planning to push you off the cliff again soon.
 This hurt and rescue process is how they maintain your symptoms of trauma bonding and cognitive dissonance.

 If you’ve recently let the narcissist back in after a stint of exceptionally good hoovering, prepare yourself for what’s coming.

 Scheme #2 – You recently found out they’ve been seeing someone else, and their response was to disappear off the face of the earth.